-Essential steps to protect and prepare your property
+Essential steps to protect and prepare your property for stormy weather.

 Storm ‘Doris’ never materialised as the recent high winds and rain fall were not severe enough to meet the Met Offices storm classification.
 A storm will be named when it has the potential to cause amber ‘be prepared’ or red ‘take action’ warnings:

 Here’s what to expect from a yellow, amber or red weather warning:

 Yellow: Yellow means that you should plan ahead thinking about possible travel delays, or the disruption of your day to day activities.

 Amber: Amber means you need to be prepared to change your plans and protect you, your family and community from the impacts of the severe weather based on the forecast from the Met Office